RaumZeit/MarchingSquares.js/README.md

 #### Loading with AMD (e.g. RequireJS)

-The MarchingSquaresJS module should work perfectly fine through the Asynchronous Module Definition (AMD) API.
+The MarchingSquaresJS module works fine with the Asynchronous Module Definition (AMD) API.
 This enables easy integration with module loaders such as [RequireJS](https://github.com/requirejs/requirejs)

 ```javascript